The tech industry is very prone to change. This includes the thriving SaaS sector. The latest development in the industry has been Vertical SaaS.

 - Companies have to be taught why it is time for them to change from their traditional solutions.
 They are somewhere around the point that horizontal SaaS was 6-8 years ago.

-- In order to scale, firms will need to enter into parallel verticals.
+- To scale, firms will need to enter into parallel verticals.
 It must be done once they own their first.
 This is not always an easy undertaking.

 - Vertical SaaS vendors enjoy lower capital and customer acquisition costs.
 They can become the undisputed category leader faster than a horizontal vendor.
 This can create significant entry barriers in their particular markets.